The Accurate Particle Tracer Code: Architecture of Apt

-The extendible module of APT is implemented by Bash-script of Linux operation system.
-Through three steps, users can conveniently build a new version of APT for new applications, see Fig.\,\ref{fig:APT_Arch}.
-First, users should add new global variables or new C-functions of algorithms, electromagnetic fields, and external forces in corresponding modules of APT.
-Then, they should modify a file named ``ADD'' and tell the program the names, types and introductions of these new variables or functions by use of several bash-functions including ``Add\_Inputs'', ``Add\_EB\_Func'', ``Add\_Pusher'' and ``Add\_Forces''.
-Finally, through running the script named ``Generation.sh'', all the source codes and introduction files corresponding to the extended parts will be generated automatically.
-The extended version of APT can be compiled directly.
-Users should also write a Lua configuration file to test all the changes and to do their own projects.
+After modifying the file ``script/ADD'', there is only one last step needed to update the source code, namely, changing directory to ``script/'' and run the command Then all the new functions will be integrated into APT, and the documents in ``doc/'' will also be updated at the same time.
+The new version of APT source code can be directly compiled.
+User can also optionally provide new main configuration files in ``pkg/''.
+The introductions of them should be written in ``doc/MainConfigFiles.txt''.

 By use of the extendible module, researchers from different fields can conveniently focus on their own tasks and use the components provided by others directly.
 For example, researchers from the plasma physics, accelerator physics, space science, and fusion energy can add the customized electromagnetic configurations and directly use the advanced geometric algorithms provided by computational mathematicians.
 The complex physical field configurations can be used by mathematicians to analyze their newly developed algorithms.
-All of these physical and mathematical cases can provide various test environments for efficiency optimization to the experts from software engineering and high-performance computation, which is helpful to improve the performances of APT.
 This extendible module can thus boost the integration of new results from different fields.